alvr-org/ALVR/README.md

 - 802.11n/ac wireless or ethernet wired connection
     - It is recommended to use 802.11ac for the headset and ethernet for PC
         - You need to connect both to the same router
+    - Lower the channel width to 40Mhz to prevent stuttering (sources: [here](https://www.reddit.com/r/OculusQuest/comments/ckx0qx/this_is_how_to_remove_periodic_frame/) and [here](https://otasyumi.site/vr/oculus-quest-steamvr-try-alvr-corresponding-to-the-latest-build-of-oculusquest) )
 - SteamVR

 ## Install ALVR server for PC